bemer/aws-eb-workshop/02-DeployJavaApp/README.md

 ## 1. Tutorial overview

 This tutorial will guide you through the deployment of an Java Application using the AWS Elastic Beanstalk service.
-We will be using a sample application provided by Amazon Web Services.
+We will be using a sample web application provided by Amazon Web Services that runs in an environment with a Tomcat and Java 8.

 In order to run this tutorial, you must have completed the following steps: